AntixK/PyTorch-VAE/README.md

 </p>

 A Collection of Variational AutoEncoders (VAEs) implemented in PyTorch with focus on reproducibility.
 The aim of this project is to provide a quick and simple working example for many of the cool VAE models out there.
+All the models are trained on the [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) for consistency and comparison.
+The architecture of all the models are kept as similar as possible with the same layers, except for cases where the original paper demands a radically different architecture.

 ### Requirements
 - Python >= 3.5